molily/molily.de/_posts/2020-11-21-testing-angular.md

 Karma and Jasmine are configured in the file `karma.conf.js` in the project’s root directory.
 There are many configuration options and plenty of plugins, so we will only mention a few.

+<aside class="margin-note">Launchers</aside>

 As mentioned, the standard configuration opens Chrome.
-To run the tests in other browsers, we need to install different *launchers*.
+To run the tests in other browsers, we need to install different **launchers**.

 The launcher needs to be loaded in the `plugins` array: